ReproNim/_deprecated_module-workflows/_episodes/01-datalad-yoda.md

 > of two extension packages: [datalad-neuroimaging] and [datalad-container].
 >
 > {:callout}

+> **TODO:** not clear why datalad-neuroimaging is needed and either is used,
+> may be could be removed

 ### Joint Management of Data, Code, and Computional Environments